I never travel without my diary. One should always have something sensational to read in the train.

 Generally, each person within your small train community fits into one of 8 categories:

-- The Sleepers: they get on the train, make up their beds and snooze.
+They get on the train, make up their beds and snooze.
 They wake occasionally, but never for long, then they return to sleep; whatever the time of day.
 Sleepers tend to be male and have booked a top bunk.
 They keep themselves to themselves and are always very tidy, often only carrying outer layers of clothing and at most one small carrier bag.

-- The Snorers: they tend to be older gentlemen, with large pot bellies and small wives in tow.
+They tend to be older gentlemen, with large pot bellies and small wives in tow.
 The wives also have a propensity to snore.
 The couple seem to have nightly competitions to be the loudest.
 Snorers tend to sleep for one long period over the night, and rarely wake once they are sleeping.
 They also rarely break from their chorus regardless of the sleeping position.
 There are no ear plugs able to block this noise.

-- The Space Takers: they always have multiple bags.
+They always have multiple bags.
 They don’t seem to take any notice of the general bunking rules (each bunk has its own storage space – top bunk has storage above their bunk, bottom bunk has storage below their bunk- bottom bunk gets priority over the shared table, both people are expected to sit on the bottom bunk of their two, but when the lower bunk wishes to lie down, the upper bunk must head for their bed even if they do not intend to sleep) instead they like to spread their things.
 Bags above the bunks, even if they are a bottom bunker, coats on someone else’s bed, or in someone else’s storage zones.
 They sit where they please, even taking the beds of others for their seats.
 They are ultimately harmless, but don’t understand when someone calls them out on their actions, and then act innocent like they are being wronged.

-- The Talkers: they fall into four sub-categories. a) The ‘I want to practise my English with you’s – pretty self explanatory, they realise that we speak English pretty early on and make a bee line.
+They fall into four sub-categories. a) The ‘I want to practise my English with you’s – pretty self explanatory, they realise that we speak English pretty early on and make a bee line.
 They like to ask you about everything and by the end of the journey, you will know their entire life history.
 But I like to find out about people, so this makes me happy. b) The ‘Talk, Talk, Talkers’: They do not speak a word of of your language, but they will keep talking to you anyway.
 They often use actions to get their point across, and you find yourself doing the same in return.
 It makes for adorably sweet and funny exchanges. c) The ‘Talking About You’s: They clock that you do not speak the language and act pretty amicable whilst other native speakers are about.
 But once the others have headed to bed, these people begin the ultimate hushed-but-loud-enough-to-overhear conversation that you are pretty certain is about you; purely based on body language, tone and eye glances.
 This will unsettle you. d) The ‘Noisy Talkers’: They literally do not care what time of day it is or what anyone around them is doing: they will talk.
 At a slightly louder than normal volume.
 For far too much of the journey.
 You will feel sleep deprived due to this type of talker.

-- The Little Old ladies: they always travel alone, and they always carry copious amounts of food.
+They always travel alone, and they always carry copious amounts of food.
 They will share all they have and worry about everyone around them constantly.
 Often, they will be found tucking in grown adults, adding blankets to those sleeping under just a sheet, and they will drink insane amounts of sweet tea.
 They are the best people to be on a train with.

-- The Foreigners: quite simply, at this time of the year, this category only contains us.
+Quite simply, at this time of the year, this category only contains us.
 We are an oddity, and many of the English Practisers have told us that many of rest of the carriage are watching us secretly, purely because it is so unusual to see non-Russians on these trains during the Winter.
 Especially in 3rd.